-Gifts that say "Thanks for participating in the ONET Data Collection Program"

-RTI International is a trade name of Research Triangle Institute.
+Ways to say "Thanks for participating in the ONET Data Collection Program" RTI International is a trade name of Research Triangle Institute.
 Conducted by RTI International for the U.S. Department of Labor and the National ONET Consortium

-Thank you very much for your help

-We are very appreciative of the help you and your company are providing to the ONET Data Collection Program.
+Thank you very much for your help We are very appreciative of the help you and your company are providing to the ONET Data Collection Program.
 We realize your time is valuable and limited, and we are truly appreciative of your contributions to this program.

-To express our appreciation, we have put together a collection of gifts for you, your company, and the employees who are selected to participate in the Program.
-Descriptions of these gifts are shown on the right.
+To express our appreciation, we offer the items shown on the right to you, your company, and the employees who are selected to participate in the Program.
 We believe the most valuable benefit of your participation is the information that will be returned to you and your company through the ONET database.
 Many employers access this database routinely for information on occupational characteristics, worker attributes, and job descriptions.
 We hope you enjoy all these benefits of the ONET Program.
-We look forward to working with you over the new few weeks as we collect occupational information from your company.
+We look forward to working with you over the next few weeks as we collect occupational information from your company.

-You have already received...

-ONET Desk Clock is included in this mailing.

 In our next mailing to you, you will receive...

 A framed Certificate of Appreciation from the U.S. Department of Labor.

-A \$10 cash gift for each employee who is selected to complete the ONET Questionnaire.
-The \$10 cash gift is an expression of our appreciation to the employees for completing this 30-minute questionnaire during their spare time.
+A \$10 token of appreciation for each employee who is selected to complete the ONET Questionnaire.
+The ten dollar bill will be enclosed with the questionnaire in the individual sealed envelopes that we will ask you to distribute to the sampled employees.
 In a separate mailing, your company will receive...
 The ONET Toolkit for Business.
 The ONET Toolkit for Business is a free packet of information about the ONET Program that managers can use for human resource planning, including a guide for writing job descriptions.